vandelio/burger-fanatics/README.md

     - Home landingpage with feed                            - Done
     - Burger spots overview and search                      - Done
     - Login / sign up                                       - Done with amplify auth.
-    - My Profile                                            - Not a priority
+    - My Profile                                            - It's there, but not a priority

   - Page overlays
     - Notifications/messages      Overlayed on Home         - Done
-    - Edit My Profile             Overlayed on My Profile   - Not a priority
+    - Edit My Profile             Overlayed on My Profile   - It's there, but not a priority

   # Future prospects
     - Add like/share/comment function on post, spots and reviews.
-    - Scrape resturant data, to find burgerspots with menu and location in order to display searchable burgerspots.
+    - Scrape restaurants data, to find burgerspots with menu and location, in order to display searchable burgerspots.
     - Geo location for finding the spot near the user.
     - Filter options on spot search
     - Add Profile